Graduate Frequently Asked Questions

 You can discuss your previous graduate coursework with your advisor (or Graduate Coordinator) who can help review and finalize your transfer hours.

-Yes, it's likely that you could choose your own advisor, depending on faculty members workloads and current students. we encourage you to review our faculty page and contact faculty member(s) to discuss your research agenda and its potential fit to the faculty member's interests and expertise.
+You may be able to choose your own advisor, but it is not guaranteed.
+Please review our faculty page and contact the faculty member to discuss your research agenda and its potential fit with the faculty member's interests and expertise.

-You can check tuition for graduate programs at this link: https://online.msstate.edu/iswd/tuition
+You can check tuition for graduate programs at this link: https://online.msstate.edu/iswd/tuition/

 We have assistantships (students working as our departmental graduate assistants) available in our department, but they are limited.
 We also encourage you to search for other units on campus, for example, the MSU library, the Center for Distance Education, and other campus departments offer assistantships as well.
 Current graduate assistants have to enroll as a full-time student and likely need to be physically present on campus due to the nature of their work responsibilities.